Insights 37

 In our previous article in this four-part series, we discussed why employee experience matters.
 One of the major reasons is employee retention.
 With more than 4 in 10 employees considering leaving their job according to a Microsoft survey, it’s clearly crucial to prioritise employee experience programmes in the employee retention strategy.

 However, investment into employee retention programmes will only pay dividends if organisations and their leaders help to fashion their employees’ perception of employee experience.
+This requires a comprehensive employee experience strategy that addresses various elements across the employee lifecycle, integrating technology and feedback mechanisms to tailor experiences to employee needs.

-To do this, a three-part strategy should be followed.
+To do this, a three-part strategy should be followed:

 Step #1: Set expectations